re-data/re-data/README.md

 Data transformations in re_data are implemented as a dbt package if interested in source code details, check it out [here!](https://github.com/re-data/dbt-re-data)
 # Integrations

 We support most of the main data warehouses supported by dbt.
-We plan to add support for Spark (now officially supported by dbt).
+We plan to add support for Spark and Databricks (now officially supported by dbt).

 |      | Integration | Status     |
 | :---        |    :----:   |          ---: |